simonloewe/simonloewe/.MyProjects/BiteOffREADME.md

 *Because of assets/ icons and fonts that I used, of which I have the rights to use them but do not have the rights of redistributing them, I cannot make this repository public*.

+This App is currently not available in the appstore anymore as I lack the time to maintain it.

 Some images:
  <table style="width:100%">
   <tr>